stripe/stripe-android/MIGRATING.md

 # Migration Guide

 ## Migrating from versions < 14.0.0
+- Changes to Stripe Error localization
+    - All [Stripe Error messages](https://stripe.com/docs/api/errors#errors-message) are now localized based on the device locale.
+For example, when retrieving a SetupIntent with a nonexistent `id` when the device locale is set to `Locale.JAPAN`, the error message will now be localized.
+      ```
+      // before - English
+      "No such setupintent: seti_invalid123"

+      // after - Japanese
+      "そのような setupintent はありません : seti_invalid123"
+- Changes to Material Components
+    - `com.google.android.material:material` has been updated to `v1.1.0`
 - Changes to `PaymentSession`
-    - When instantiating a `PaymentSession()` with an `Activity`, it must now be a `ComponentActivity` (e.g. `AppCompatActivity` or `FragmentActivity`)
+    - When instantiating a `PaymentSession()` with an `Activity`, it must now be a `ComponentActivity`
+      (e.g. `AppCompatActivity` or `FragmentActivity`)